AdguardTeam/tsurlfilter/README.md

 ##### **getCosmeticOption**

-This flag should be used for `getCosmeticResult(hostname: string, option: CosmeticOption)`
+This flag should be used for `getCosmeticResult(request: Request, option: CosmeticOption)`

 ```
     /**